When Horizon Therapeutics

 research challenging.
 In such a rare disorder, the voice of the patient can

-group FARA via the use of CTTI's Patient Group Engagement (PGE) recommendations to tap that knowledge and
+group, Friedreich's Ataxia Research Alliance (FARA), via the use of CTTI's Patient Group Engagement (PGE) recommendations to tap that knowledge and

 increase the trial's chance of success.